Starting a Research Project at SKMCH&RC

 - Any other research either done all over Pakistan or is a multi-province

-A subset of human subject research involving no more than minimal risk qualifies for exemption from full quorum IRB review.
+- Human subject research involving no more than minimal risk qualifies for exemption from full quorum IRB review.
 These studies will not require approval by SRC as the scientific and ethical review is completed jointly by designated IRB members.
-Document titled “Process to get IRB approval” contains detailed guidance on which type of projects may qualify for IRB exemptions.
+Appendix I contains detailed guidance on which type of projects may qualify for IRB exemptions.

-- Preperation of periodicprogress reports IRB at SKMCH&RC collects periodic progress reports for all IRB approved studies reviewed by the full quorum committee as per frequency defined by the IRB (at least annual frequency).
-In addition , investigators are required to submit all amendments to the protocol for IRB review and approval as well as a final report at study completion.
+- Preparation of periodic progress reports – IRB at SKMCH&RC collects periodic progress reports for all IRB approved studies reviewed by the full quorum committee as per frequency defined by the IRB (at least annual frequency).
+In addition, investigators are required to submit all amendments to the protocol for IRB review and approval as well as a final report at study completion.
 Investigators are also required to notify the IRB in case of changes in the study team.

 The following general format should be used as guidance for submitting a synopsis and related documents (such as Informed consent forms etc.) for review and approval;